Tax Reporting and 1099 Forms

 1. Collect Tax Information Upfront

 Add a W-9 collection step to your participant onboarding process.
-Don't make any payments until you have this information on file.
+Consider collecting this information before making manual/non-PayPal payments.

 2. Track Payments Throughout the Year